Relatos macabrones

 Relatos macabrones is a Mexican sketch comedy series that premiered on Las Estrellas on 31 August 2020.
 It stars Freddy Ortega and Germán Ortega.
 Production of the series began on 15 June 2020.
 Each episode is composed of three sketches that revolve around horror stories, with a dose of humor told by Frank and Igor.

-The fifth season premiered on 14 October 2022.
+The seventh and final season premiered on 6 October 2023.